How to Choose the Right Tankless RV Water Heater

 - Has a low flow

-Girard Products 1GWHAF Tankless Water Heater
+Girard 1GWHAF Tankless Water Heater

-Most Efficient Tankless Water Heater
+Most Energy Efficient

 On the other hand, the 1GWHAF is larger than many of the other models on our list and requires a more involved installation.
-On top of that, this unit seems to suffer a wide range of potential issues and requires particular care to keep in good working order.
+On top of that, this tankless unit seems to suffer a wide range of potential issues and requires particular care to keep in good working order.

 PROs